 Santa Barbara County has many hidden spots that don’t make the national news as often as Santa Barbara proper does…rarely will someone mention in a movie they’re heading to Buellton.
 But located roughly a half hour north of Santa Barbara is a valley of cultural beauty and recreational riches from spectacular outdoor hiking up Figueroa Mountain, to some of the most sensational wineries on the Central Coast.
 If you want to explore a delightful Danish village, Solvang is unmatched for its quaintness.

 Another unusual destination is the Ostrich Farm located on Highway 246 which connects Buellton and Solvang.
 It is located on a picturesque tree-lined highway, with rolling hills to your right and horse farms with green pastures to your left.
 It’s a delightful reminder of a quieter, slower paced life.
 Not to mention having the chance to see these remarkable prehistoric looking creatures up close and personal.
-The gift shop sells Ostrich eggs that are roughly the size of a cannon ball.
+The gift shop sells Ostrich eggs that are roughly the size of a cannonball.
 One egg is the equivalent of 18-24 chicken eggs and I hear they’re quite tasty.
 Now wouldn’t that be an interesting conversation starter for your Sunday brunch?

-My guess it that you’ve heard the old cliché “Pull your head out of the sand” stemming from Ostrich behavior.
+My guess is that you’ve heard the old cliché “Pull your head out of the sand” stemming from Ostrich behavior.
 The truth is that they dig holes in the sand to bury their eggs.
 Periodically, they put their heads in the hole to turn their eggs.
 Watching this is a fascinating display of effective parenting.

 The options are almost as numerous as the oak trees that grace this delightful area on the Central Coast.
-Hopefully, I have enticed you to get up here any enjoy Buellton.
+Hopefully, I have enticed you to get up here and enjoy Buellton.
 You are sure to be awakened and delighted by the myriad of hidden gems in the Santa Ynez Valley.